 We are early in our development efforts and have not yet completed the development of any of our product candidates.
 As a result, we are not currently permitted to market or sell any of our product candidates in any country, and we may never be able to do so in the future.
 We have a limited number of product candidates and discovery programs, all of which are in preclinical development or early stage clinical development.
-We have begun dosing patients in our Phase 1 clinical trial evaluating IGM-2323, our lead product candidate, but have not commenced any other clinical trial or completed any clinical trials, and we have not received marketing approval, for any of our product candidates.
-Our product candidates will require clinical development, evaluation of preclinical, clinical and manufacturing activities, marketing approval from government regulators, substantial investment and significant marketing efforts before we generate any revenues from product sales, if ever.
-We have limited experience in conducting and managing the clinical trials necessary to obtain regulatory approvals.
+We continue to dose patients in our Phase 1 clinical trial evaluating IGM-2323, our lead product candidate, and in September 2020, we announced the dosing of the first patient in our Phase 1 clinical trial evaluating IGM-8444, our second product candidate, but have not commenced any other clinical trial or completed any clinical trials, and we have not received marketing approval, for any of our product candidates.
+Our product candidates will require clinical development, evaluation of preclinical, clinical and manufacturing activities, marketing approval from government regulators, usbatantial investment and significant marketing efforts before we generate any revenues from product sales, if ever.
+We have limited experience in conducting and managing the clinical trials, obtain regulatory approvals.
 Our ability to generate product revenue and achieve and sustain profitability depends on, among other things, obtaining regulatory approvals for our product candidates.
-Obtaining regulatory approval of our product candidates will depend on many factors, including, but not limited to, the following:
+Obtaining regulatory approvals will depend on many factors, including, but not limited to, the following:

-- completing process development, manufacturing and formulation activities; - initiating, enrolling patients in and completing clinical trials of product candidates on a timely basis; - developing and maintaining adequate manufacturing capabilities either by ourselves or in connection with third-party manufacturers; and - demonstrating with substantial evidence the efficacy, safety and tolerability of product candidates to the satisfaction of the FDA or any comparable foreign regulatory authority for marketing approval.
+- completing process development, manufacturing and formulation activities; - initiating, enrolling patients in and completing clinical trials of product candidates on a timely basis; - developing and maintaining adequate manufacturing capabilities either by ourselves or in connection with third-party manufacturers; and demonstrating with substantial evidence the efficacy, safety and tolerability of product candidates to the satisfaction of the FDA or any comparable foreign regulatory authority for marketing approval.